SukkoPera/OpenC64WarpSpeed/README.md

 ![Board](https://raw.githubusercontent.com/SukkoPera/OpenC64WarpSpeed/master/img/render-top.png)

 ## Summary
 OpenC64WarpSpeed is a clone of the *WarpSpeed* cartridge, a Fast Loader cartridge released by the *Alien Technology Group* and distributed by *Cinemaware* in early 1988.
-Its main function is to provide turbo speed to all disk functions, in a similar way to the better-known *Epyx Fastload* cartridge, but it was a bit late to the party, thus it didn't gain as much fame.
+Its main function is to provide turbo speed to all disk functions, in a similar way to the better-known *Epyx Fastload* cartridge.
+Since it was a bit late to the party, it didn't gain as much fame.

 I learned about the existance of this cartridge when my friend Terje suggest me to watch [this video by Adrian](https://www.youtube.com/watch?v=6bqKQADHF_Y): it outperformed JiffyDOS, so I started to look around for information.
 This way I found out that it's the only cartridge of its kind to have native support for the Commodore 128 and I even found the original schematics (including the PCB layout!) in the manual.
 So I just decided to remake it.